Dutch Kickboxing

-Dutch Kickboxing in San Francisco
+Kickboxing Classes in San Francisco

 What Is Dutch Kickboxing?

-Tight boxing + low kicks
+Tight boxing combinations paired with low kicks

 Why Dutch Kickboxing at Forge?

-Strike with structure, good form, and mental composure
+Strike with structure, balance, and control

 Meet Your Coach: Xavier Macay

-Xavier Macay brings more than two decades of striking experience to the mat.
-He fought professionally in MMA — 5 bouts with a 2-2-1 record — and competed in about 35 amateur and semi-pro Muay Thai, kickboxing, and boxing fights both locally and overseas.
-He also holds a blue belt in Brazilian Jiu-Jitsu and is formado (graduated) in Capoeira, giving him broad, functional combat insight across striking, grappling, and movement disciplines.
-Xavier teaches Dutch Kickboxing with a clear understanding of where sport ends and self-defense begins—and how to bridge the gap responsibly.
-He’s fluent in high-level combinations, pressure, and conditioning, but he also explains why certain habits matter, where they apply, and when they don’t.
+He fought professionally in MMA (5 bouts, 2–2–1 record) and competed in approximately 35 amateur and semi-pro Muay Thai, kickboxing, and boxing fights—both locally and overseas.
+He also holds a blue belt in Brazilian Jiu-Jitsu and is a formado (graduate) in Capoeira, giving him a broad, functional perspective across striking, grappling, and movement.

 Students learn: